rafald/conan_with_cmake_CI/README.md

-# conan integration with cmake
+# conan integration with cmake and github actions to perform C/C++ CI

-## Default configuration
+Prerequisites are installed CMake builder and conan package manager

+Github action does install conan in one of the cmake's configuration steps

+## How to convert your cmake project to use conan package manager

-1. generator to select: **cmake**
+1. generator to select in conanfile.txt/conanfile.py : **cmake**
-1. code to inject at the beginning of CMakeLists.txt:
+1. at the begining of CMakeLists.txt do:

+       INCLUDE(invoke_conan.cmake)
+   it will invoke `conan install .` automatically 1.right after previous include call inject:

        include(${CMAKE_BINARY_DIR}/conanbuildinfo.cmake)
        conan_basic_setup(TARGETS)
-1. in CMakeLists.txt add only link dependency and DRY:
+1. in CMakeLists.txt add the only dependency:

        TARGET_LINK_LIBRARIES ( ${PROJECT_NAME} Boost::system ) or
        TARGET_LINK_LIBRARIES ( ${PROJECT_NAME} CONAN_PKG::boost )